1850

 Delacroix Atelier sale [Paris, Hôtel Drouot, February 17-29, 1864, part of lot 297].
 Alfred Robaut (1830-1909), Douai and Paris.
 [Georges Aubry, Paris, from at least 1928 until at least 1930] [1].
 [Maurice Gobin, Paris, c.
 1933], [2] sold; to Philip Hofer, Cambridge, MA, gift; to Fogg Art Museum, 1934 Notes [1] Georges Aubry is listed as the owner of the drawing in 1928, as in the catalogue for the 1930 "Exposition Eugène Delacroix," in "Eugene Delacroix: Zeichnungen Aquarelle und Pastelle," 1929, and in the 1933 text "Choix de Cinquante Dessins de Eugene Delacroix."
 [2] Correspondence between Philip Hofer and Paul Sachs from January 1934 indicate that Hofer purchased the drawings from Gobin in the summer of 1933.

-19th centuryFrenchCharcoal and brown chalk on pale pink wove paper
+19th centuryFrenchGraphite and white chalk on off-white wove paper

-19th centuryFrenchWatercolor and white gouache over graphite, squared in graphite, on white wove paper
+18th-19th centuryFrenchWatercolor and white gouache over graphite on three sheets of off-white wove paper